Removable Partial Dentures

 Cleaning a removable partial denture is somewhat different from cleaning your natural teeth.
 You'll want to remove the denture and hold it over some water while you use a denture cleaner on it.
 Don't use toothpaste because it's too abrasive.
 It's important for you to do this each day to remove any food or plaque on your denture, so this debris doesn't permanently stain it.

-Understanding what removable partial dentures are and how they work is the first step, calling Julie A. Phillips, DDS, MS at 336-274-5400 to set up an appointment is the second step, one you should take today.
+Understanding what removable partial dentures are and how they work is the first step, calling Dr. Julie Phillips Prosthodontics at 336-274-5400 to set up an appointment is the second step, one you should take today.